dhellmann/pymotw-3/source/argparse/index.rst

 individual argument definitions specify the syntax for a given switch.
-This gives explicit control over whether options using different prefixes are aliases (such as might be the case for platform-independent command line syntax) or alternatives (e.g., using "``+``" to indicate turning a switch on and "``-``" to turn it off).
+This gives explicit control over whether options using different prefixes are aliases (such as might be the case for platform-independent command-line syntax) or alternatives (e.g., using "``+``" to indicate turning a switch on and "``-``" to turn it off).
 In the previous example, ``+a`` and ``-a`` are separate arguments, and ``//noarg`` can also be given as ``++noarg``, but not ``--noarg``.